michael-gann/nodejs-sfs/readme.md

    │                                                                       │
    └───────────────────────────────────────────────────────────────────────┘
   ```

-7. Go ahead and navigate to that first link and append "/api/creditor" to see if we get any data.
-If we do, congratulations!
-Our API seems to work!
+7. Navigate to that first link and append "/api/creditor" to see if there is a successful response from the Express app with a list of the creditor data model.

-8. Now let's go ahead and run our migrations on our AWS PostgreSQL database.
-We have a plugin for serverless that will let us do that.
+8. Run the migrations on the AWS PostgreSQL database.
 Go ahead and run this command.

   ```sh
   sls migrations up --path "./db/migrations" --stage production
   ```

-9. And since there's no plugin for running seed files, we'll use this command.
+9. And since there's no plugin for running seed files, run this command.

   ```sh
   npx sequelize-cli db:seed:all --url 'postgresql://<PRODUCTION DATABASE_URL>'

   ```

-8. Now that we're feeling confident, let's go ahead and push our version of the API to AWS.
+8. Now we can deploy the code to AWS as a Lambda function.
 We'll do that with this command.

   ```sh
   sls deploy --stage production
   ```

-9. This will create a .serverless file in the root of your API and serverless will take care of forming our AWS API Gateway and AWS Lambda.
-It might take a couple minutes the first time we deploy since it has to build the postgres layer.
+9. This will create a .serverless file in the root of the API's file structure and serverless will take care of forming the AWS API Gateway and AWS Lambda.
+It might take a couple minutes the first time, since it has to build the postgres layer.

 10. Once the command is finished running it should say if it was successful or not.
-If it was successful, you should see this in your terminal.
+If it was successful, the output will look like this.

   ```sh
   Serverless: Stack update finished...